chef/chef-web-docs/chef_master/source/berkshelf.rst

 This command has the following options:

 ``-b PATH``, ``--berksfile PATH``
-   The path to the |berksfile| in which the named cookbook is defined.
+   The path to the Berksfile in which the named cookbook is defined.

 ``-e [GROUP, GROUP, ...]``, ``--except [GROUP, GROUP, ...]`` An array of cookbook groups that will not be uploaded.

 ``--force``
-   Use to upload any named cookbook even if that cookbook exists on the |chef server| and is frozen.
+   Use to upload any named cookbook even if that cookbook exists on the Chef server and is frozen.

 ``--halt-on-frozen``
-   Use to exit the command with a non-zero exit code if this version of a cookbook already exists on the |chef server|.
+   Use to exit the command with a non-zero exit code if this version of a cookbook already exists on the Chef server.

 ``-o [GROUP, GROUP, ...]``, ``--only [GROUP, GROUP, ...]`` An array of cookbook groups to be uploaded.
 When this option is used, cookbooks that exist in groups not listed will not be uploaded.